zenstackhq/zenstack/README.md

 ### Data modeling

-ZenStack uses a schema language called `ZModel` to define data types and their relationship.
+ZenStack uses a schema language called `ZModel` to define data types and their relations.
 The `zenstack` CLI takes a schema file as input and generates database client client code automatically.
 Such client code allows you program against database in server-side code in a fully typed way, without writing any SQL.
 It also provides commands for synchronizing data model with database schema, as well generating "migration reords" when your data model evolves.

 Internally, ZenStack completely relies on Prisma for ORM tasks.
 The ZModel language is a superset of Prisma's schema language.
 When `zenstack generate` is run, a Prisma schema named 'schema.prisma' is generated beside your ZModel schema file.
 You don't need to commit schema.prisma to source control.
 The recommended practice is to run `zenstack generate` during deployment, so Prisma schema is regenerated on the fly.